nebulr-group/nblocks-docs/docs/faq.md

 You might also not just have several environments but several projects that you use Nblocks with.

 ## Will you add a Nblocks plugin for Framework X?
 We'd love to hear about these kinds of requests and what you'd like to see us take on next with Nblocks.
-Ping us at hello@nblocks.dev.
+Join the discussion with us at Discord, https://discord.gg/WgzfZrCP.